alephcloud/hs-configuration-tools/README.md

 $(makeLenses ''Auth)
 ~~~

-First we define a default value.
+We must provide a default value.
 If there is no reasonable default the
 respective value could for instance be wrapped into `Maybe`.

 ~~~{.haskell}